-where the temperature is included in the definition of $F$ to enlighten the notation.
-Indeed, the function $F(\vec{m})$ is the free energy as a function of the order parameter, which has a Mexican hat shape with a minimum for $|\vec{m}|= m^*$.
+where the temperature is included in the definition of $f$ to lighten the notation.
+Indeed, the function $f(\vec{m})$ is the free energy as a function of the order parameter, which has a Mexican hat shape with a minimum for $|\vec{m}|= m_*$.
 If $z$ is independent of $N$, in the limit $N\to\infty$ we get

 where $\vec{n}_0$ is an arbitrary vector on the unit sphere.
 We call ${\cal Z}(z,N)$ the mode locking integral for the model.
 We could write Eq.~\ref{eq:O3} as an integral over the possible rotation $g$ of the $O(3)$ group with $\vec{n}(g)=R^{-1}(g) \vec{n}_0 R(g)$.
-The structure of the rotation group allows us to do the computation, which in the end is trivial
+The rotation group structure allows us to do the computation and get

-The result is simple and it can be generalized to the $O(n)$ symmetry without difficulty.
+The result is simple, and it can be generalized to the $O(n)$ symmetry without difficulty.

-We can also compute quite straightforwardly the mode locking integral when $z=tN$ with $t$ finite and the value of the two magnetizations at the saddle point are equal.
-We denote by ${\cal H}$ the Hessian of small fluctuations; the $t$-dependent part of ${\cal F}$ can be written as
+We can also compute quite straightforwardly the mode locking integral when $z=tN$ with $t$ finite, and the value of the two magnetizations at the saddle point is equal.
+Denoting by ${\cal H}$ the Hessian of small fluctuations, the $t$-dependent part of ${\cal F}$ can be written as